Survey Results from the American Academy of Family Physicians Indicate Widespread Adoption of Electronic Health Record Systems

 Tuesday, July 20, 2004

 The survey, conducted earlier this summer, was completed by 788 AAFP members.
 Nearly 40 percent of the respondents have either completely converted to EHRs or are in the process.
 Of the 310 respondents that have EHRs, 73 percent indicated that their EHR systems improved the health of their patients in part by reducing prescribing errors and enhancing patient communication.
-Other results from the survey include:

 To assist AAFP members in implementing EHRs in their practices, the AAFP created the Partners for Patients initiative in November, 2003.
 This initiative involves strategic alliances between the AAFP and leading information technology companies to pave the way for adoption of EHRs in family physicians' offices.
 Companies participating in the initiative have discounted the prices of their products and services for members of the AAFP.
 The AAFP was the first medical organization to aggressively address the need for and drive the development and adoption of EHRs.

 # # #

-Founded in 1947, the AAFP represents 115,900 physicians and medical students nationwide.
+Founded in 1947, the AAFP represents 124,900 physicians and medical students nationwide.
 It is the only medical society devoted solely to primary care.

-Approximately one in four of all office visits are made to family physicians.
-That is nearly 214 million office visits each year — nearly 74 million more than the next largest medical specialty.
+Family physicians conduct approximately one in five office visits -- that’s 192 million visits annually or 48 percent more than the next most visited medical specialty.
 Today, family physicians provide more care for America’s underserved and rural populations than any other medical specialty.
 Family medicine’s cornerstone is an ongoing, personal patient-physician relationship focused on integrated care.

-To learn more about the specialty of family medicine, the AAFP's positions on issues and clinical care, and for downloadable multi-media highlighting family medicine, visit www.aafp.org/media.
+To learn more about the specialty of family medicine, the AAFP's positions(5 page PDF) on issues and clinical care, and for downloadable multi-media highlighting family medicine, visit www.aafp.org/media.
 For information about health care, health conditions and wellness, please visit the AAFP’s award-winning consumer website, www.FamilyDoctor.org(www.familydoctor.org).